 - Technical Skills: Do they possess the tech stack knowledge required in the infrastructure?

 - Response Time: How long do they respond to initial emails, calls, or texts?
-Do they communicate when they’ll mostly be responsive to messages?
+Do they provide an estimated time frame for their availability to respond to messages?

-- Partnership Mindset: Does their engagement models cater to your project needs?
+- Partnership Mindset: Do their engagement models cater to your project needs?
 Do they offer developer freelancers, dedicated teams, full-time team members, or staff augmentation?

 - Intellectual Property Rights: Are they reliable?
 Can they offer confidentiality protection and sign an NDA without any apprehension?
 Do they have previous or current theft issues?